My mother didn’t just beat me when I was a little guy, she assaulted me. Habitually.

 There was a long pause as I stifled myself, recalling the events of that distant day at a campground in rural Washington State.
 It began with Carol sneaking up behind me and trying to take my head off with a pipe-like package of clothesline as we stayed with another family at a shared campsite.

-I was sitting on a log beside three other boys, and they all recoiled in shock.
+I was sitting on a log beside three other boys, who all recoiled in shock.

 Mom and I were almost the same height by then and my hands balled into fists afterward as I stared back at her defiantly.
 It was the first time I ever considered defending myself.